davi3blu3/a_b_markup_challenge/README.md

 npm run-script serve
 ```

-Then you should be able to view the project with a modern browser by navigating to: (http://localhost:8080/)
+Then you should be able to view the project with a modern browser by navigating to: (http://localhost:8080/), or the address specified in your terminal.

 ### Notes